NREL/WETOStack/_sources/capabilities/aero.md

 **OpenFAST** includes actuator disk-based aerodynamics models including Blade Element Momentum theory (BEMT) and Dynamic BEM (DBEMT).

 **FAST.Farm** is a farm-level simulator building on OpenFAST, and it includes a free vortex wake (FVW) model to simulate the wake of wind turbines within a farm.
 OpenFAST also includes TurbSim, a stochastic turbulence model, and InflowWind, a tool for generating wind inflow conditions or OpenFAST simulations.

+**OWENS** includes Actuator Cylinder (AC) and Double Multiple Streamtube (DMS) aerodynamics models including 3-D and unsteady approximations, with corrections for curved and deforming blades.
+OWENS is also coupled to the OpenFAST free vortex wake model for higher fidelity and multi-turbine capabilities.

 **FLORIS** is a low fidelity simulator that includes steady state analytical wind turbine wake models.